How Much Do Luxury Hand‑Poured Candles Really Cost (And Why They’re Worth It)

 Refill vs replace: which is cheaper?

-Refilling a reusable vessel often saves 20–40% versus rebuying the full product, cuts packaging waste, and keeps your favourite design in rotation.
-Choose vessels designed for safe refilling and request guidance on wick placement and volume.
+Refilling a reusable vessel often saves 30–50% versus purchasing the full product, cuts packaging waste, and keeps your favourite design in rotation.
+Choose vessels designed for safe refilling.
+Be mindful to never get a vessel refilled in a flammable container that’s why it’s always a good idea to buy off a company that offer refills.

 Spot real value vs hype